 I apply my concealer always with this.
 I think it’s the best tool for this task.
 It’s also a winner for foundation and for powder too.
 Honestly, if you haven’t tried this magical makeup sponge yet, I urge you to.

-I apply the powder with this.
+I apply the powder under my eyes with a tapered pointy brush like this.
 It’s just the perfect shape for my eyes and the bristles are soft, so it’s gentle for my eye area.

 And there’s that!
 What’s your favorite concealer?